 Seeing all the early incidents, if you want to avoid possible “early adopter” issues, you should not upgrade to the Windows 10 April 2018 Update, unless you’re absolutely sure that the new version is fully compatible with your device.

 You can use this guide to block and prevent your device from installing version 1803 through Windows Update.
 If you’re already running the latest version and you’re having issues, you can use this guide to remove the April 2018 Update.

-If you don’t want to wait until the new version releases for business users, you should at least wait for the company to release a few cumulative updates to address some of the issues.
-However, before proceeding with the upgrade, you should create a full backup in case you need to rollback and follow these instructions to avoid problems during and after the upgrade.
+If you don’t want to wait until the new version was released for business users, you should at least wait for the company to release a few cumulative updates to address some of the issues.
+However, before proceeding with the upgrade, you should create a full backup in case you need to roll back and follow these instructions to avoid problems during and after the upgrade.

 Also, bear in mind that most of the time devices with older hardware have more chances to encounter upgrade problems than newer devices.